Tools and Support for Online Instruction

 Zoom can be used to host virtual office hours.
 You would schedule a Zoom meeting in your account, but for office hours, activate the waiting room feature when scheduling the meeting.
 This will allow you to see the names of participants coming into the session, but prevent them from intruding on the appointment you are engaged in.
 More tips on virtual office hours are available among our Online Learning Resources.

-When teaching face-to-face, you may have made less extensive use of D2L for the distribution of course materials and for facilitating of group discussions outside the classroom.
 With the shift to teaching online, there has been greater demand for the features available in D2L.
 For guidance on use of D2L, you can visit the university's eLearn page or D2L's YouTube page for tutorial videos.
+You can also send an inquiry to us at firstname.lastname@example.org.

-If you are using D2L for the first time, ensure that your D2L shell is active.
+If you are using D2L for the first time, ensure that your D2L shell is active before your course begins.
 To do this, go into the shell under Edit Course and click on Course Offering Information on the subsequent page.
 Scroll down the Course Offering Information page and click the box next to, “Course is Active.”

 Also, in D2L, using the Discussion Boards as a venue for discussion about aspects of using D2L can help ensure that the experience is a productive one for everyone while they are participating remotely.